makersacademy/airport_challenge/README.md

 * A message telling you that you can or can't land

-* Bananas' weather not be generated inside the airport, but outside as nature intended.
+* Testing this airport will be more up to the current standards(*)

+(*) - Couldn't get the stubs to work with new Rspec syntax.